drunich-z/rsschool-cv/cv.md

 * phone: +79631882983

 ## Profile
 Engineer with over 15 years IT industry experience.
 Highly motivated for career change goal.
 Generaly interested in full stack development.
-The main priority for the current six months is to get the most of experience and knowledge on the JS/Front-end 2021 course of RS School and to find a vacancy after.
+The main priority for the current six months is to get the most of experience and knowledge on the JS/Front-end 2021 course of RS School and to get a job offer after.
 Ability to solve problems faced for the first time, possible to quick understand new technologies and provide the optimal solution.

 ## Skills
 * fundamentals of object-oriented programming (university program)